-James is a fourth-year doctoral student in the J.M.
+James is a fifth-year doctoral student in the J.M.
 Tull School of Accounting where he focuses on financial archival research.
 His research interests relate to how managerial incentives affect voluntary disclosure decisions, and how non-traditional sources of accounting information influence firms’ information environments.

 Prior to joining the doctoral program, James was an external auditor at Ernst & Young,

 LLP.
 He earned his Master of Finance and Bachelor's in Accounting from Texas A&M University.
 James also holds an active CPA license.